kevinlin/Deckset-presentations/Docker Kubernetes 101/Docker Kubernetes 101.md

 ---

 # Simulation - rootfs
-## Make the container process behave like an isolated OS
+## Build the container image to make it behave like an isolated OS
 ## Note: The Linux kernel of the host never change
 1. Mount root folders: `/bin`，`/etc`，`/proc`
 1. Sometimes, mount the full OS filesystem, i.e. Ubuntu16.04 ISO